Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 ## What Works

-- Project documentation (projectbrief.md, productContext.md, activeContext.md, systemPatterns.md, techContext.md) is scaffolded.
+- Project documentation (projectbrief.md, productContext.md, activeContext.md, systemPatterns.md, techContext.md) is scaffolded and updated.
 - MVP roadmap and technical requirements are clearly defined.
 - Initial project structure and planning are complete.
 - Environment and secrets setup complete.